 When choosing a college community, you are choosing an intellectual community and a place where you believe that you can live, learn, and flourish.
-We know that there are more than 100 reasons to choose Wellesley, but it's a good place to start.
-Visit the Wellesley 100 (http://w100.wellesley.edu) and select two items that attract, inspire, or energize you.
+We know that there are more than 100 reasons to choose Wellesley, but it‘s a good place to start.
+Visit the Wellesley 100 and select two items that attract, inspire, or energize you.
 Have fun with this and use this opportunity to reflect personally on what items appeal to you most and why.
 Please limit your response to the Wellesley College essay to two well-developed paragraphs.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 Reflect on something that someone has done for you that has made you happy or thankful in a surprising way.
 How has this gratitude affected or motivated you?

 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.